Stock Music track: Shuffle Kerfuffle

 A catchy old school swing royalty free music track featuring contemporary drum loops with some timeless brass hooks.
 The track is driven forward with infectious beats and percussion that adds a snappy toe tapping feel.
-Funky and fun.
+Funky and fun music.

 |Track ID number:||20874|